Barking F.C.: History

 Following World War II, Barking won the 1945–46 Essex Senior Cup.
 In 1952 they switched to the Isthmian League, but had to wait until 1978–79 before winning the league again; during that period they won further Essex Senior Cup titles in 1962–63 and 1969–70.
 The 1978–79 season also saw them reach the second round of the FA Cup, defeating Yeovil Town in the first round, before losing 2–1 at home to Aldershot, as well as winning the London Senior Cup for a fourth time.
 The following season they reached the second round again, defeating Third Division Oxford United before losing 3–1 to Reading.
 In 1981–82 they took Gillingham to a replay in the second round, losing 3–1.
 Their last appearance in the second round came in 1983–84, when they lost 2–1 at Plymouth Argyle.
 A seventh Essex Senior Cup final win was achieved in 1989–90.

 They remained in the Isthmian League Premier Division until relegation to Division One at the end of the 1990–91 season.
 After finishing bottom in 1995–96 the club was relegated to Division Two.
 In 2001 Barking ceased to exist when they merged with East Ham United to form Barking & East Ham United.
 However, when the new club folded in 2006, Barking were re-established and joined the Essex Senior League.
 In 2016–17 the club won the Essex Senior League, earning promotion to the North Division of the Isthmian League.
 At the end of the 2018–19 season they were transferred to the South Central Division.
 In 2021 the club was transferred back to the North Division.
 They finished second-from-bottom of the division in 2021–22 and were relegated to the Essex Senior League.
 In 2022–23 the club won the Essex Senior League's Errington Cup, beating Redbridge 5–4 on penalties in the final, following a 1–1 draw.

 The 2023–24 season saw Barking finish fourth in the Essex Senior League, qualifying for the promotion play-offs.
 They went on to lose 1–0 to Romford in the semi-finals.
+In 2024-25 they finished fifth, going on to lose 2–0 to Takeley in the play-off semi-finals.
+The club won the Essex Senior League's Peter Butcher Memorial trophy the following season, beating Buckhurst Hill 1–0 in the final.
+After finishing fifth in the league they defeated Soul Tower Hamlets 2–1 in the semi-finals before losing 1–0 to Buckhurst Hill in the final.